Ovarian serous cystadenoma

 Ovarian serous cystadenoma is a non-cancerous type of tumor of the ovary.
-It is typically larger than 1cm in diameter and presents with signs and symptoms of a growth in the pelvis, or is discovered when investigating something else.
+It is typically larger than 1 cm in diameter and presents with symptoms of a growth in the pelvis, or is discovered when investigating something else.
 A fifth occur in both ovaries at the same time.

 It has a very superficial resemblance to the most common type of ovarian cancer (serous carcinoma of the ovary) under the microscope; however, (1) it is virtually impossible to mix-up with its malignant counterpart (serous carcinoma), and (2) does not share genetic traits of indeterminate serous tumours, also called serous borderline tumours, that may transform into serous carcinoma.

 Serous cystadenomas (of the ovary) are not related to serous cystadenomas of the pancreas, i.e. the presence of an ovarian or pancreatic one does not suggest an increased risk for the other one.

-Diagnostic Procedures includes initially ultrasound or colour doppler study to know about size and nature of mass and sometimes CECT.
+Diagnostic procedures includes initially ultrasound or colour doppler study to know about size and nature of mass and sometimes CECT.
 Blood investigation includes CA-125 level for screening and further CEA, beta hCG levels, AFP, CA19-9, LDH level to confirm diagnosis.
 And before going to surgery routine investigation to be done.

 Diagnosis

 Serous cystadenomas are diagnosed by histomorphologic examination, by pathologists.
-Grossly, they are, usually, small unilocular cysts that contain clear, straw-coloured fluid.
+Grossly, they are, usually small unilocular cysts that contain clear, straw-coloured fluid.
 However, they may sometimes be multilocular.
-Microscopically, the cyst lining consists of a simple epithelium, whose cells may be either:
+Microscopically the cyst lining consists of a simple epithelium, whose cells may be either: